worldbank/covid-mobile-data/README.md

 ### data-checks

-This R code reads the output from the cdr-aggregation and runs quality checks.
+This code reads the output from the cdr-aggregation and runs quality checks.
 See more [here](https://github.com/worldbank/covid-mobile-data/tree/master/data-checks).

 ### dashboard-dataviz